Daamss/Message-Remover/README.md

 ## Usage
 Go into any server DM you have messages in and run your command and the bot will remove all messages sent in that channel or DM in seconds.

+*Note:*
+In the case that you get rate limited, change the time values in the script to slow down or speed up the deletion of messages

 ## License